 Request removal of content

-- Which breaches protocols regarding the rights of Indigenous peoples to maintain, control, protect and develop their cultural heritage, Indigenous knowledge and Indigenous cultural expressions, including the right to maintain, control, protect and develop intellectual property over the same.
+- breaches protocols regarding the rights of Indigenous peoples to maintain, control, protect and develop their cultural heritage, Indigenous knowledge and Indigenous cultural expressions, including the right to maintain, control, protect and develop intellectual property over the same.

 Or write by mail to: